Chetan309/AskMyPDF-AI/README.md

 - AI summarization and assistance with Gemini and LangChain.

 ## Developer
-This project was developed by **Mohammad Armaan**.
-You can check out his portfolio here: [Mohammad Armaan](https://mohammadarmaan.netlify.app)
+This project was developed by **Chetan Sharma**.
+You can check out his portfolio here: [Chetan Sharma](https://chetan309.netlify.app/)

 ## Deployment
-The project is live and accessible at: [AI PDF Note Taker](https://aipdfnotetaker.vercel.app)
+The project is live and accessible at: [AskMyPDF-AI](https://askmypdf-one.vercel.app/)

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request with your improvements.